 Depending upon where and how it is grown and aged, this famous native Piemontese grape can be made into Langhe Nebbiolo DOC, Roero DOCG, Nebbiolo d’Alba DOC, Barbaresco DOCG or Barolo DOCG wines.

-Probably named for the nebbia, or fog that comes at harvest time, this is the first varietal to send off shoots in the spring and the last to be harvested in the fall, (sometimes as late as November).
-The nebbiolo grape is high in tannins, sugars, polyphenols and acid, and has a trademark garnet colour with hints of brick or orange, even when young.
-Its nose and flavour can be a rich swirl of tobacco, leather, spices, licorice, berries, chocolate or mushrooms, though the nebbiolo d’Alba has a softer bouquet that often hints of violet.
-Its balance makes this a superb wine for aging, though recent winemaking trends make it drinkable even soon after release.
+Probably named for the nebbia, or fog that comes at harvest time, this is the first varietal to send offshoots in the spring and the last to be harvested in the fall, (sometimes as late as November).
+The Nebbiolo grape is high in tannins, sugars, polyphenols and acid, and has a trademark garnet colour with hints of brick or orange, even when young.
+Its nose and flavour can be a rich swirl of tobacco, leather, spices, licorice, berries, chocolate or mushrooms, though the Nebbiolo d’Alba has a softer bouquet that often hints of violet.
+Its balance makes this a superb wine for ageing, though recent winemaking trends make it drinkable even soon after release.